A variety of distinguished and notable names have emerged from the beautiful and historical Italian region of Tuscany

 Prominent among members of the family was Ridolfo "Aristotile" Fioravanti (1415-1486), an Italian Renaissance

 architect; Federico Fiori, a painter born in Urbino in 1535, who studied under Michelangelo and Vasari in Rome.
-Leonardo Fioravanti was a respected doctor in Bologna around this time; Angelo Maria Fiore was a cellist and composed...
-Another 115 words (8 lines of text) are included under the topic Early Fioresi Notables in all our PDF Extended History products and printed products wherever possible.
+Leonardo Fioravanti was a respected doctor in Bologna around this time; Angelo Maria Fiore was a cellist and composed sonatas for the cello and violin during the 17th century.
+Stefano Andrea Fiore, born in Milan in 1686, was an opera composer and was Maestro di Cappella to the King of Sardinia...
+Another 83 words (6 lines of text) are included under the topic Early Fioresi Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Fioresi family to the New World and Oceana